 About Foodbank WA

-Foodbank is Western Australia’s largest food relief organisation providing over 6 million meals a year to people in need, which is a staggering half a million meals every month.
+Foodbank WA is the state’s largest food relief organisation providing over 6.4 million meals a year to people in need, which is over half a million meals every month.
 We fight hunger by providing quality food to people in need and delivering nutrition education that promotes healthy eating for healthier bodies, minds and futures.

-We work with the food and grocery industry to source surplus and donated products.
-We also collaborate with industry and government on innovative programs to produce key pantry staples.
-This enables us to supply more than 414 charity partners and 474 schools with the provisions they need to fight hunger in the community.
+We work with the entire food and grocery industry to source surplus and donated products and we also collaborate with industry and government on innovative programs to produce key pantry staples.
+This enables us to supply more than 900 charity partners and schools with the provisions they need to fight hunger in the community.

 Who does Foodbank help?

-Our Food Sensations® education sessions make learning to cook and eat healthy foods fun.
+Our Food Sensations® education program makes learning to cook and eat healthy foods fun.
 We deliver programs to people of all ages throughout the state.

 Food Insecurity in Western Australia